Last updated: April 1, 2025

 Other domestic print media, such as pamphlets, leaflet, flyers, posters, signs (not including print advertising at the point of sale)

 The law aligns with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines with respect to tobacco advertising in domestic print media.
+13 Guidelines with respect to tobacco advertising and promotion in other domestic print media.

 International TV and radio (including all broadcast media such as satellite and cable)

-The regulations broadly prohibit, among other things, the display, distribution, printing or publication of any tobacco advertisement.
-The regulations do not specifically address cross-border tobacco advertising via broadcast media.
-Therefore, the regulatory status “Uncertain” is assigned.
+The law contains a comprehensive ban on the publication of any advertisement for a tobacco product.
+However, the law does not specifically address cross-border tobacco advertising via broadcast media.
+Therefore, the regulatory status code “Uncertain” is given.

 To align with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines, the law should make clear that tobacco advertising and promotion on cross-border or international TV and radio is prohibited.